-His mother died when he was young and his father supported he and his brothers.
-His mother's family aided in his education and began to prepare him for entry into Yale where he would study to become a minister.
-Nathan did not share those ambitions and upon his graduation became a schoolteacher.
+His mother died when he was young, and his father supported him and his brothers.
+His mother's family aided in his education and began to prepare him for entry into Yale, where he would study to become a minister.
+Nathan did not share those ambitions and, upon his graduation, became a schoolteacher.

-While at Yale he met Benjamin Tallmadge who became one of his closest friends.
+While at Yale, he met Benjamin Tallmadge, who became one of his closest friends.
 Tallmadge was not a good influence on Hale and his studies.
-He was well-educated and found the early years of studying somewhat boring which led to him getting into trouble.
+He was well-educated and found the early years of studying somewhat boring, which led to him getting into trouble.

-Nathan Hale seemed to be fond of a young woman named, Alice Adams.
-The two had met before and Nathan grew fond of her, but she was betrothed to Elijah Ripley.
-Ripley was an older man with a large fortune, but as providence would have it would die before the two would be married.
+Nathan Hale seemed to be fond of a young woman named Alice Adams.
+The two had met before, and Nathan grew fond of her, but she was betrothed to Elijah Ripley.
+Ripley was an older man with a large fortune, but as providence would have, it would die before the two would be married.

-He and Alice would enjoy each other's company quite often and it seemed as if Nathan was ready to make Alice his wife, but he was an American patriot and his country needed him.
-After the battles of Lexington and Concord and the battle of Bunker Hill had been fought Nathan signed up for the Continental Army.
+He and Alice would enjoy each other's company quite often, and it seemed as if Nathan was ready to make Alice his wife, but he was an American patriot, and his country needed him.
+After the battles of Lexington and Concord and the battle of Bunker Hill had been fought, Nathan signed up for the Continental Army.
 He had shared his passions with Alice and his friend Benjamin.

 American Revolutionary War

-Hale spent most of his time doing nothing but writing his lovely Alice, betting on fights, played checkers, and indulged in a bottle of wine at Brown's Tavern.
+Hale spent most of his time doing nothing but writing his lovely Alice, betting on fights, playing checkers, and indulging in a bottle of wine at Brown's Tavern.
 Life as a soldier was easy for Hale, but he was bored and sought to get into the action.
 The men of the seventh soon moved out towards Long Island.

-He wrote to his brother Enoch on May 30 about the Tories present in New York saying, “it would grieve every good man to consider what unnatural monsters we have as it were in our bowels."
+He wrote to his brother Enoch on May 30 about the Tories present in New York, saying, "It would grieve every good man to consider what unnatural monsters we have as it were in our bowels."

 While in Long Island, General Washington faced the impossible task of defending the important city with its valuable harbor without a Navy.
-Early in the campaign many of Washington's subordinates lobbied the general to burn New York.
-Nathanael Greene laid out an argument as to the reasons why they should burn it and in every aspect was right, but his opinion was ignored for sentimental reasons and not military ones.
+Early in the campaign, many of Washington's subordinates lobbied the general to burn New York.
+Nathanael Greene laid out an argument as to the reasons why they should burn it, and in every aspect was right, but his opinion was ignored for sentimental reasons and not military ones.

 Hale Volunteers As a Spy

-The most valuable information was given to the Continentals by Lawrence Mascoll who gave approximations Howe's strength, problems with army supply, and an attack on New Jersey.
-Mascoll's information was correct with exception to the attack on New Jersey, but it still left Washington blind to Howe's movements.
+The most valuable information was given to the Continentals by Lawrence Mascoll, who gave approximations of Howe's strength, problems with army supply, and an attack on New Jersey.
+Mascoll's information was correct, with the exception of the attack on New Jersey, but it still left Washington blind to Howe's movements.

 Nathan Hale met with George Washington twice before the fateful mission.
 The two established a cover story, mission objective, route, and other things necessary for his success.
-While these meetings were not public knowledge it is clear that the two did not go to great measures to make them secret.
+While these meetings were not public knowledge, it is clear that the two did not go to great measures to make them secret.

 Nathan Hale's Mission Timeline

 Nathan Hale has been romanticized in American History for his sacrifice.
 He has been made to be a hero who bravely faced the gallows and was caught just before he was able to cross into safety.
-While he deserves credit for his bravery the mission was a fiasco and Hale was under supervision shortly after his feet landed on British-occupied soil.
+While he deserves credit for his bravery, the mission was a fiasco, and Hale was under supervision shortly after his feet landed on British-occupied soil.

-September 11 - 14: It is unclear to the exact date that Hale left the Continental Army camp, but it definitely happened during this timeframe.
+September 11 - 14: It is unclear as to the exact date that Hale left the Continental Army camp, but it definitely happened during this timeframe.

 September 16: Pond ferried Hale across the Sound and dropped him off in Long Island.
-The British Captain William Quarme learned of the movements of the Schuyler and set out to find intercept it.
-He arrived too late, but still suspected that the Schuyler had dropped off something or someone.
+The British Captain William Quarme learned of the movements of the Schuyler and set out to find and intercept it.
+He arrived too late but still suspected that Schuyler had dropped off something or someone.
 He informed Robert Rogers, the commander of Rogers' Rangers, who suspected a spy and had a large pool of information in that area to draw from.
 He was unable to arrive in Long Island to track Hale until September 18.

-The next morning Hale met Rogers and four other men dressed in civilian clothes and explained to Hale that they were friends of the cause.
-Once Hale spoke of his mission to Rogers and his men, Rogers signaled for his capture and accused him of being a spy which Hale unconvincingly denied.
+The next morning, Hale met Rogers and four other men dressed in civilian clothes and explained to Hale that they were friends of the cause.
+Once Hale spoke of his mission to Rogers and his men, Rogers signaled for his capture and accused him of being a spy, which Hale unconvincingly denied.
 The evidence was incredible.

-What Hale really said was written by Captain Frederick MacKenzie who spoke well of Hale's conduct, "He behaved with great composure and resolution, saying he thought it the duty of every good officer, to obey any orders given him by his commander-in-chief; and desired the spectators to be at all times prepared to meet death in whatever shape it might appear."
+What Hale really said was written by Captain Frederick MacKenzie, who spoke well of Hale's conduct, "He behaved with great composure and resolution, saying he thought it the duty of every good officer, to obey any orders given him by his commander-in-chief; and desired the spectators to be at all times prepared to meet death in whatever shape it might appear."

 September 30: Hale's brother Enoch learned of Nathan's death.

-Washington again began to pursue intelligence which led to the most successful spy ring in the American Revolutionary War that helped expose Benedict Arnold.
+Washington again began to pursue intelligence, which led to the most successful spy ring in the American Revolutionary War that helped expose Benedict Arnold.
 The spies would become known as the Culper Spies.